Zartris/DRL-project/DRL-course/notes/5-Deep_Q_Network.md

 where $w^-$ are the weights of a separate target network that are not changed during the learning step, and $(S, A, R, S')$ is an experience tuple.

-The main idea is to use two separarete networks with identical architectures.
+The main idea is to use two separate networks with identical architectures.
 Lets call it target Q-Network and primary Q-Network, where the target Q-Network is updated less often to have a stable (fixed) target $\hat{q} (S',a ,w^-)$.

 ____